-If a company adds or changes a CU from one year to another, it must use an external certification audit to include that CU.
-Similarly, if the company's ownership changes, an external certification audit may be required.
+If a company adds or changes a CU from one year to another, a certification audit which includes that CU must be conducted.
+Similarly, if the company's ownership changes, a certification audit may be required.
 (Please consult go2HR for more details.)
-Finally, if a company has not previously attained Injury Management certification, an external auditor must be used to add it for a COR incentive payment.
-Internal auditors cannot certify injury management for the first time.
-They can only audit it if it has been previously certified by an external auditor, even if the OHS component is in a maintenance year.

-3. RESPONSIBILITIES
+3. Responsibilities

-Participation in the COR program involves many stakeholders, including the CP (go2HR), WorkSafeBC, the auditor, and the employer and employees.
-Figure 3.1 (see next page) outlines the involvement of the various stakeholders in the COR certification process.
+Participation in the COR program involves many stakeholders, including the CP (go2HR), WorkSafeBC, the auditor, the employer and employees.
+Figure 3.1 outlines the involvement of the various stakeholders in the COR certification process.